-Abstract.
-The aim of this paper is to use Artificial Neural Networks (ANNs) to solve a stochastic inverse problem related to a model for the glottal signal used in voice generation.
+Resumo-The aim of this paper is to use Artificial Neural Networks (ANNs) to solve a stochastic inverse problem related to a model for the glottal signal used in voice generation.
+The glottal signal is produced just after the air passing through the vocal folds and the methodology to be developed here intends to obtain it without using an invasive technique.
 Three parameters of the model should be considered as random variables: the time interval corresponding to a complete glottal cycle (the fundamental period), the time interval corresponding to the open phase of the vocal folds and the time interval corresponding to the closing phase of the vocal folds.
 For each random variable, the associated probability density function is constructed using the Maximum Entropy Principle.
 Parameters of these probability density functions should be identified using the ANN designed.
-At first, realizations of glottal signals are generated based on Monte Carlo Method.
+At first, realizations of glottal signals are generated based on the Monte Carlo Method.
 Then, features are extracted from the glottal signals obtained.
-The direct problem is then constructed associating the realizations of the three random variables to the features extracted.
-An ANN is then designed to solve the proposed inverse problem which maps the three random variables from the voice signals, through the features extracted, and use the ANN to construct its solution.
+The direct problem is constructed associating the realizations of the three random variables to the features extracted.
+An ANN is designed to solve the proposed inverse problem which maps the three random variables from the voice signals, through the features extracted, and use the ANN to construct its solution.
 Features are taken as inputs for the designed ANN, which outputs are the random variables.
 This is a way to validate the Rosenberg model showing that it is possible to fit it to experimental data identifying its parameters by measures.
 This paper also highlights an interesting application of ANN.